-Maintaining the barrier during construction depends on who (if anyone) is living at the property, and who is responsible for the building site.
-Where a builder has been engaged to construct the pool or spa and its barrier, the builder is generally responsible for maintaining the temporary barrier while they are on-site, or if the property is vacant.
+Maintaining the site safety barrier during construction depends on who (if anyone) is living at the property, and who is responsible for the building site.
+Where a builder has been engaged to construct the pool or spa and its barrier, the builder is generally responsible for maintaining the safety barrier while they are on-site, or if the property is vacant.
 Ensure this is agreed and contained in the relevant building contract.
-If the property owner is living on-site, they are responsible for maintaining the barrier when the builder is not on-site.
+If the property owner is living on-site, they are responsible for maintaining the safety barrier when the builder is not on-site.

 Where the pool or spa and its barrier is being constructed by an owner-builder, the owner-builder is the person responsible for the work and site safety at all times.
-They must install and maintain the temporary barrier until the permanent barrier is installed, and the building surveyor has issued a certificate of final inspection.
-An owner-builder will be designated in the building permit as the "person in charge of building work".
+They must install and maintain the site safety barrier until the permanent barrier is installed, and the building surveyor has issued a certificate of final inspection.
+An owner-builder will be designated in the building permit as the “person in charge of building work”.